Most people who fled California wildfire allowed to go home

 Even so, he’s been prepared for about a year, packing photo albums, computers and a carrier for his cat Scooter.

-Gruber, who has lived in the area since 1976, was facing his fifth fire but said he’s only evacuated once, when he saw smoke in his neighborhood in 1978.
+Gruber, who’s lived in the area since 1976, was facing his fifth fire but said he’s only evacuated once, when he saw smoke in his neighborhood in 1978.
 He didn’t see any this time, so he decided to stay put.

 “We’re better prepared than we used to be,” Gruber said.
 “We’ve gone through it so many times now.”